Skip to main content Skip to complementary content

 2. In the Git installations area, add the Git executable.
 Either enter the path to your Git executable file, or select the Install automatically check box if you want to install a new one automatically.

 3. In the Maven installations area, add the M3 Maven tool.
-Either Enter the path to your Maven installation directory in the MAVEN_HOME field, or select the Install automatically check box if you want to install a new one automatically.
+Either enter the path to your Maven installation directory in the MAVEN_HOME field, or select the Install automatically check box if you want to install a new one automatically.

 4. Click Save to take the changes into account.